ramesh-nair-dev/ramesh-nair-dev/README.md

 🚀 **Backend Engineer | Java & Spring Boot | System Design Enthusiast**
 Passionate about building scalable, maintainable systems — from microservices to clean architectures.
 Dreaming (and working) towards becoming an **SDE at a great company** where I can solve real problems and make life delightful through tech.
+Currently expanding into AI Agent systems to stay ahead in the AI-driven engineering era.

 ---